gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

         }
     }

-This is how you need to use it with the Gini Pay Bank SDK:
+This is how you need to use it with the Gini Bank SDK:

     .. code-block:: java

-        val report = GiniPayBank.checkCaptureRequirements(this)
+        val report = GiniBank.checkCaptureRequirements(this)

         if (!report.isFulfilled) {
             report.requirementReports.forEach { report ->